PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-07 04:38:01
+Last updated: 2024-04-07 04:38:38
-Random Quote: Bronn was no knight, that was true.
-Bronn was a battle - hardened killer.
+Random Quote: Did you just bring a bomb into a hospital? - Jesse Pinkman